Sobaka-Pavlova/DjangoUdemy/ReadMe.md

 // This is how to display a model with an example of Brad name being represented in a listings.html file
 // For top raw see commit "Example of how to pass in a dict variable to views"

+//"git commit -m "This is how to start adding dynamic values from database"
+// listings.html {{ }} because you have for listing in listings you can access parts of the database through .var